 “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.”
-Colossians 3:12

 During my working career, I spent three years as Placement Director for a technical school.
 One of my duties was to prepare students for graduation and job interviews.
 There were guidelines I used to encourage them to dress for success so they would appear like a serious candidate for the position.
 As I interact with the employees at most companies today - even at banks which are to be the most trustworthy of organizations – I see employees dressed as if they forgot it was a work day!
-It’s obvious that many people don’t seem to be aware of the connection between what they wear and how it can affect their attitude and opportunities - and especially the perceptions of others - but it is absolutely a factor in how you face the day and how others perceive you.
+It’s obvious that many people don’t seem to be aware of the connection between what they wear and how it can affect their attitude and opportunities - and the perceptions of others.
+But it is absolutely a factor in how you face the day and how others perceive you.

 My Savior is Jesus Christ and He has asked me in the scriptures to represent Him every day.
 It is my heart’s desire to do it effectively and with excellence.
 If He would actually call and ask me that, I would challenge myself to look and to do my absolute best for Him.
 Why wouldn’t we?
 He has given us everything.
 All that we are and all that we have are blessings from Him.
 James 1:17 states, “Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.”

-There is never a reason for a female to come to church dressed immodestly.
 1 Timothy 2:9-10 says, “Women should adorn themselves modestly.”
 Every daughter of God should be aware of her righteous standing in Christ and dress accordingly.

 In Dressing for Faith: What the Bible Teaches about Clothing, writer Adam Phillips gives these three points - Covering, Temptation and Humility.
 Why cover?
 If you have a special item, say a classic car, wouldn’t you cover it?
 Most people would keep it in the garage or under a protective cover to shield it from the sun or other damage.
 Our bodies are the most important possession we have!
-We should absolutely protect them.
+We should absolutely cherish and protect them.

 Temptation, as I noted earlier, is when a woman’s appearance can attract men and tempt them to have thoughts they would otherwise not have.
 This is all too common.
 We must do better at helping women and teen girls understand their power.
 Author Dannah Gresh pinpoints this power in her book, Secret Keeper – The Delicate Power of Modesty.
 She explains that your modesty not only issues a challenge for one man to romantically earn your virtue, but it also expresses your love for and obedience to God.